 - The budget for IndyGo's diesel fuel used in fixed route operations is budgeted with Fleet Services & Inventory Control.
-Fleet Services also maintains an unleaded fuel budget for its support vehicles. - Fleet Services' parts budget largely consists of new inventory items necessary for electric fleets. - IndyGo has secured a 12-month fixed price contract with its diesel fuel vendor, in order to reduce the risk associated with a volatile fuel market.
+Fleet Services also maintains an unleaded fuel budget for its support vehicles. - Fleet Services' parts budget largely consists of new inventory items necessary for electric fleets. - Fuel sees an increase due to an anticipated price increase to Diesel Fuel. - IndyGo plans to secure a 12-month fixed price contract with its diesel fuel vendor, in order to reduce additional risk associated with a volatile fuel market. - Parts sees an increase in 2022, due to the additional of Stock Equipment budget related to PPE, cleaning supplies, and parts for non-revenue vehicles. - Other, under Materials & Supplies, sees a increase due to diesel taxes being transferred to this department, from Preventative Maintenance & Repairs. - Contractual Services sees an increase, largely due to bus servicing and detailing contract, for work to be performed at the 1501 W. Washington building.